top of page

 There is no one-size-fits-all answer.

-1. Labels are best for branding-heavy applications and complex surfaces
+1. Labels are best for branding-heavy applications and complex surfaces.

-2. Direct inkjet (TIJ) printing is ideal for efficiency, speed, and cost-effectiveness
+2. Direct inkjet (TIJ) printing is ideal for efficiency, speed, and cost-effectiveness.

-At Avant Garde Industries, we offer both TIJ barcode printing systems and labeling solutions, helping you choose what works best for your application.
+The right solution depends on your production line requirements, packaging material, and business priorities.
+At Avant Garde Industries, we offer both TIJ barcode printing systems and labeling solutions.
+We help you choose what works best for your application.

 bottom of page